davinomjr/davinomjr.github.io/index.md

                         <div class="col-md-6">
                             <img src="/assets/images/iot-security-app.jpeg" class="centered-img w-220 h-220 round-image" alt="iot android image" />
                             <h4>
-                                We did a comprehensive analysis of mobile apps responsible for controlling the Top 100 best-selling IoT devices on Amazon to assess whether those apps contained potential vulnerabilities in terms of security and privacy.
+                                As a visiting scholar on the University of Illinois at Urbana-Champaign (UIUC) and under supervision of Prof. <a href="http://mir.cs.illinois.edu/marinov/">Darko Marinov</a>, we did a comprehensive analysis of mobile apps responsible for controlling the Top 100 best-selling IoT devices on Amazon to assess whether those apps contained potential vulnerabilities in terms of security and privacy.
 To our surprise, we found that most of these apps could be leveraged to create attacks and exploit the smart devices*.